circuitdao/docs/docs/user-guide/collateral-vaults.md

 The BYC borrowed when a loan is taken out is called the **principal**.
 While a BYC loan remains outstanding, it accrues a **Stability Fee** (SF).
 This is similar to how interest accrues on traditional loans.
 The sum of principal and accrued Stability Fees is the **debt** owed to the collateral vault.

 The ratio of outstanding debt over collateral value of a vault is the **loan-to-value** (LTV) ratio.
 There is a **maximum loan-to-value** (Max LTV) that is enforced across all vaults to ensure that BYC remains sufficiently overcollateralized.
-For additional information see the [Liquidation](.liquidation) section.

 :::info